Chris Maza is a writer based out of the Greater Springfield area in Massachusetts.

-Chris earned an Associate’s Degree with a concentration in Communications from Holyoke Community College, where he also was instrumental in re-establishing the student newspaper, the Phoenix, holding the positions of sports writer, sports editor, managing editor and co-editor-in-chief.
+Chris earned an Associate’s Degree with a concentration in Communications from Holyoke Community College, where he also was instrumental in re-establishing the student newspaper, the Phoenix, holding the positions of sports writer, sports editor, managing editor, and co-editor-in-chief.
 In 2003, the Phoenix competed in the Associated Collegiate Press’ Newspaper of the Year competition, earning an honorable mention in the two-year college division against newspapers with budgets ten times larger.

 He then went on to become the assistant sports editor of the Bennington Banner in Bennington, Vt., where he covered the New England champion Mount Anthony Union High School wrestling team and presented an award at the Vermont Sportwriters and Sportscasters Association Athlete of the Year awards banquet.

-He also held the position of staff sports writer in North-Central Massachusetts newspaper the Sentinel and Enterprise and has also had long standing professional relationships with the Springfield (Mass.)
+He also held the position of staff sports writer in North-Central Massachusetts newspaper the Sentinel and Enterprise and has also had long-standing professional relationships with the Springfield (Mass.)
 Republican and its online partner Masslive.com, as well as the Daily Hampshire Gazette in Northampton, Mass. and the Berkshire Eagle in Pittsfield, Mass.

-He has also worked with sports websites, such as the New England Sports Journal as contributor and later managing editor, CoachesAid.com as a regional high school sports correspondent and A10CollegeHoops.com as a University of Massachusetts men’s basketball writer, among others.
+He has also worked with sports websites, such as the New England Sports Journal as a contributor and later managing editor, CoachesAid.com as a regional high school sports correspondent and A10CollegeHoops.com as a University of Massachusetts men’s basketball writer, among others.